Geosyntec/StormPiper/docs/md/1_Introduction.md

 #### Simple Facilities

 By default, facilities are initially modeled as Simple Facilities unless detailed information has been entered.
 The Simple Facility model is used when detailed data about a facility is not available, such as the specific design parameters of the facility or the infiltration area.
+Simple facilities are assumed to treat or retain 91% of runoff from the effective drainage area.

 #### Detailed Facilities